prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   .. ts:def:: MerchantRefundResponse

     interface MerchantRefundResponse {
-      // Public key of the merchant
-      merchant_pub: string;

-      // Contract terms hash of the contract that
-      // is being refunded.
+      // Hash of the contract terms of the contract that is being refunded.
-      h_contract_terms: string;
+      h_contract_terms: HashCode;

-      // The signed refund permissions, to be sent to the exchange.
-      refund_permissions: MerchantRefundPermission[];

-      // URL (handled by the backend) that will
+      // URL (handled by the backend) that the wallet should access to
-      // trigger refund processing in the browser/wallet
+      // trigger refund processing.
-      refund_redirect_url: string;
-    }

-  .. ts:def:: MerchantRefundPermission

-    interface MerchantRefundPermission {
-      // Amount to be refunded.
-      refund_amount: Amount;

-      // Fee for the refund.
-      refund_fee: Amount;

-      // Public key of the coin being refunded.
-      coin_pub: string;

-      // Refund transaction ID between merchant and exchange.
-      rtransaction_id: number;

-      // Signature made by the merchant over the refund permission.
-      merchant_sig: string;
+      taler_refund_url: string;
     }